RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

- 1. Extremely low resource usage.
+ 1. Low resource usage.
  2. Fast-paced and snappy workflow
  3. User-friendly and intuitive interface.
  4. Access to countless software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
+ 6. Gaming Tweaks and Optimizations
+ 7. "Just works"

 ## Website
 Find AZOS and more info about it [here.](https://sites.google.com/view/azosofficialsite/home)